Top 5 Features of Modern Mountain Design

 Laurie stresses that rich, saturated neutral colors like grays, taupes browns and creams, are strong and interesting for the main living areas while the bolder colors like mustard, plum, teal and green would liven up the play spaces of the house.
 "There’s a really different light from summer to winter here so the neutrals would work," says Laurie.
 "But no pastels, they're too wimpy."

 Mixing in natural grasses, native boulders and rocks with the flagstone patio, the landscape will all blend together.
-“It will blur the lines between natural and man-made,” says Dylan.
-To keep maintenance chores at a minimum, water wise plants will be selected.
-“We’re not putting in plants that need a lot of water,” says Laurie.
-“You don’t want to be a captive to watering.
-The plants will be natural to Idaho.”
+"It will blur the lines between natural and man-made," says Dylan.
+Drought-tolerant plants keep maintenance chores at a minimum.
+"We’re not putting in plants that need a lot of water," says Laurie.
+"You don't want to be a captive to watering.
+The plants will be natural to Idaho."